Hollinger Consolidated Gold Mines: Fire

 On February 10, 1928 smoke began to curl up from the main shaft house.
 At first no one could understand how fire could take place in a hard-rock mine.
 The Hollinger had its own safety inspector, in addition to the government official, but they had not visited all of the more than 100 mi of underground workings.

 Hundreds of miners escaped to surface, but the news soon spread that others had been trapped on the 550 ft level.
 At that time mined-out stopes were not backfilled with waste rock, but one on the 550 ft level had been filled over the years with mining debris such as powder boxes, sawdust and wooden crates.
 It's believed that the fire started as a result of spontaneous combustion in this area.

-There were accounts of individual heroism, and the Department of Mines, the T&NO, many others, and the community itself put forth a stellar effort to battle the disaster and alleviate the suffering.
+There were accounts of individual heroism, and the Department of Mines, the T&NO, many others, and the community itself put forth a effort to battle the disaster and alleviate the suffering.
 A relief train was sent up from Pennsylvania with rescue personnel experienced in coal-mine fires.

 In the end, 39 miners succumbed to the smoke and carbon monoxide poisoning.
 An inquiry into the disaster recommended that mine rescue stations be set up in major mining camps.
 In 1929 the Porcupine Camp received the first mine rescue station in the province.

 Stompin' Tom Connors, the famous Canadian musician, composed and recorded a ballad about another later fire at the nearby McIntyre Mines (in February 1965), with Lord Thomson's "CKGB Recording" entitled "Fire in the Mine".